MeltwaterArchive/storyplayer/modules/http/usingHttp.md

 _usingHttp()_ allows you to make HTTP requests to a (possibly) remote HTTP server.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HttpActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingHttp_.

 ## Behaviour And Return Codes